majasunghee/TDT4250_Entur-Modeling-Project/README.md

 ## Setup

-1. Clone the repo
+1. Clone the repository
 ```
 git clone https://gitlab.stud.idi.ntnu.no/TDT4250/2022-projects/tdt4250-group11.git
 ```

-The environment should be now ready to use.
+The environment should now be ready to use.

+## How to run the project
+**The project is already set up so that anyone can simply clone it and start making views in Sirius.
+See the Readme.md file linked to in the subsection [Sirius viewpoints](#Sirius viewpoints) on how to generate and view the different tables and diagrams.**

+In general, the project can be updated/run in the following way:

+1. Run Fetcher.java in tdt4250.entur.pluginProject to update data in json files.
+2. Run ModelMapper.Java in tdt4250.entur.pluginProject to set the updated data to the xmi-file.
+3. Replace the xmi-file in tdt4250.entur.modelInstance with the newly generated xmi from pluginProject.
+4. Generate views (tables and diagrams) of the data.

 ## Repository
-The repository is structured as follows:
+The repository is structured as shown below.
+Each bundle contains its own Readme.md file with information about the contents of the bundle.

 :file_folder: tdt4250-group11 <br/>
 &nbsp; :file_folder: tdt4250.entur.diagram <br/>